 When a menu landing page contains content, the reader must ask: Do I stop and read this page?
 Or do I ignore the content and continue clicking down the menu.
 Whatever the user decides, both options can be precarious.

 If they stop and read, they can become easily distracted and diverted.
-If they ignore the content, they arrive at the bottom menu often to discover the information there is incomplete (because they skipped over the answer on a higher landing page).
-This causes users to lose confidence in your site.
+If they ignore the content, they arrive at the bottom menu often to discover the information there is incomplete (because they overlooked the answer on a higher landing page).
+This causes users to lose confidence in your website.
 They become frustrated, clicking around aimlessly.
 Or even worse, they give up, wrongly believing your site does not have the answer.

 When a menu landing page only provides navigation, users can make quick and confident choices to find a topic, with little reading.